nalinmittal/resizing_algo/README.md

 # What is the code about?

 A course of mine required to code an algorithm to resize a floorplan without changing the room areas and adjacencies.
+This algorithm does that in \theta(n).

 ## Dependencies
 Run on python 2.
 Depends on Tkinter and turtle